 Everyday Detox Cilantro Dressing

-The cilantro dressing you’ll make on repeat all year round
+This is the light and fresh salad dressing you’ll make on repeat all year round.

 I started making this dressing for a client in Huntington Beach who follows a gluten-free and lectin-free diet.
 Lectins are found in vegetables in the night shade family and can cause inflammation and joint pain in some people.